JetBrains/kotlin-web-site/docs/topics/kapt.md

 ## Keeping Java compiler's annotation processors

 By default, kapt runs all annotation processors and disables annotation processing by javac.
-You may need some of javac's annotation processors working (for example, [Lombok](https://projectlombok.org/)).
+However, you may need some of javac's annotation processors working (for example, [Lombok](https://projectlombok.org/)).

-In the Gradle `build.gradle` file, use the option `keepJavacAnnotationProcessors`:
+In the Gradle build file, use the option `keepJavacAnnotationProcessors`:

 ```groovy
 kapt {